+Management had previously determined that we had not maintained adequate accounting resources with a sufficient understanding of accounting principles generally accepted in the United States of America ("U.S. GAAP") to allow us to properly identify and account for new complex transactions.
 To remediate the material weakness in our internal control over financial reporting described above, we have reevaluated our overall staffing levels within the accounting department and during the fourth quarter of 2019 hired additional resources with qualifications that include a high level of experience with complex technical accounting transactions and application of U.S. GAAP.
 In the first quarter of 2020, we also engaged an external accounting consultant to assist with the assessment of new complex transactions, which has been ongoing to date.
 We have completed internal control remediation testing utilizing an external consulting company.
-We have also re-evaluated the training and ongoing professional education that is provided to, and required of, our accounting personnel.
+We have improved reporting procedures, and we have also re-evaluated the training and ongoing professional education that is provided to, and required of, our accounting personnel.